GM-Doolin/redder/README.md

 >>
 >> ![Environment Variable](rsc/P4_EnvVar.jpg)
 >>
->> Once the variable has been added successfully, you can now use the key in python directly (Proceed to the end of this section to see how) and the next step is not necessary but recommended.
+>> Once the variable has been added successfully, you can now use the key in python directly (Proceed to the end of this section to see how) however the next step is recommended.
 >>
 >> Next, create a new file in the local directory of the target python application called `.env`
 >>